Kingdom Fungi: Characteristics, Classification, Reproduction

 1. These are called algal fungi.

-4. In this, asexual reproduction takes place, in which spores are formed, now they can be mobile spores as well as immobile spores.
+4. In this, asexual reproduction occurs, in which spores are formed; now, they can be mobile spores and immobile spores.

-5. In their sexual reproduction, gametes are formed, which are called nymphs.
-In these, both homozygous and heterozygous types are found.
+5. During sexual reproduction, gametes, which are called nymphs, are formed.
+Both homozygous and heterozygous types of nymphs are found.

 1. These are called Sac fungi.

-3. These spores act like gametes, that is, they will reproduce sexually.
-The ascus looks like an empty space, and this empty space is called a sac.
+3. These spores act like gametes; that is, they will reproduce sexually.
+The ascus looks like a space, and this space is called a sac.
 So they are called Sac fungi.

 4. These are saprophytic and coprophilous, which means they are found in the feces of animals.